On 9/11, as the Pentagon burned, the White House couldn’t find Donald Rumsfeld

 For Rumsfeld, the chaotic scene, the fires, the bodies, the debris — those images, seen up close with his own eyes, came to define him, the country and the rest of many lives.

 “Our building,” he wrote, “became a battleground.”
-That piece of aircraft he picked up — it’s become a reminder “of the loss of life, of our country’s vulnerability to terrorists, and of our duty to prevent more attacks of that kind.”
+That piece of aircraft he picked up — it has become a reminder “of the loss of life, of our country’s vulnerability to terrorists, and of our duty to prevent more attacks of that kind.”

 Read more Retropolis: